 By 1937, overalls were being advertised to women as acceptable (and comfortable) casual clothing worn at home, on vacation, or when enjoying leisurely outdoor sports and activities.

-The fit of “play time” overalls changed to a more feminine silhouette with a nipped in waist, bust darts, scoop or V neck and a smaller bib.
+The fit of “play time” overalls changed to a more feminine silhouette with a nipped in waist, bust darts, scoop or V neck, and a smaller bib.
 These were not worn for heavy labor jobs.

 Working women’s Rosie overalls brought back the metal buckles, bib pockets, and side pockets or extra large front pockets.

-When not working or after the war women returned to their playtime overalls.
+When not working or after the war, women returned to their playtime overalls.
 In summer, teens and brave women wore their overalls without a shirt underneath.
 The bibs on these overalls took on the Pinafore shape with modest coverage around the bust to the back, only exposing the neck and shoulders.

 New materials were also introduced, such as rayon or other synthetic and cotton blends.
 Lighter tans and greys, solids, and stripes were part of these revived fashions, although the classic navy blue with white buttons never went out of style.

 The late 1940s saw a big change in women’s fashion.
 People were tired of the depressing 1940s with memories of war and restriction, as well as the menswear inspired utilitarian clothing.
 Women said goodbye to the 1930s-1940s overall and hello to the tailored jumpsuit.
-The pinafore bib overall paired with the slimmer fitting capri or cigarette pant resulted in the ’50s jumpsuit.
+The pinafore bib overall paired with the slimmer fitting capri or cigarette pant created the ’50s jumpsuit.
 It wasn’t very popular.
 Women preferred to wear top and bottom separates, making it easier to have a bigger wardrobe on a smaller budget.

 The overall as we came to know it was gone.
 Not for work, not for leisure.
 It would come back again in the 1970s with bell bottoms and again in 1990s.
 It has come in and out of fashion in the last 10 years in various forms.
 My pair of ’40s style overalls came from Kim Kardashian in 2015!
 The current look favors a tight fit and low bib or a slightly looser throwback to the ’90s style.
-There is also a plethora of 70s disco jumpsuits for 2019.
+There are also a plethora of 70s-style disco jumpsuits for 2019.